PacktPublishing/Pretrain-Vision-and-Large-Language-Models-in-Python/example/vision_and_scope.md

 For most films that includes who are your main characters, what happens to them, what struggles they encounter, how they overcome those struggles, and how they change as a result.

-MovieChat is great at understanding the basics of narrative construction, so you don’t have to be a total pro.
+MovieChat is great at understanding the basics of narrative construction, so you don’t have to be a total professional writer.

-MovieChat is also really good at helping visually describe scenes, including camera angles and shots, to help make the movie come to life.
+MovieChat is also really good at helping visually describe scenes, including camera angles and shots, to help make the movie come to life for the reader.

 You’ll have multiple chats available, letting you move between them as you work on different parts of the overall narrative.